Sohailkhan2k02/Searching-and-Sorting-Algorithms-in-C/README.md

 To generate a shared library first compile the library (LIBRARY.c) with the "-fPIC" (position independent code) flag- gcc -shared -o libLIBRARY.so -fPIC LIBRARY.c.
 Compile the sorting/searching algorithm by using the command- gcc FILENAME.c -ldl , e.g. to run the QuickSort write- gcc QuickSort.c -ldl.
 The "-ldl" is used to link the dynamic library.
 There are two fields in our structure- ID(integer type) and name(string type).
-Hence, pass 1 to search/sort by ID and 2 to search/sort by name, i.e- "./a.out 1" and "./a.out 2" respectively.
+Hence, pass 1 to search/sort by ID and 2 to search/sort by name, i.e- "./a.out 1" and "./a.out 2" respectively

 Windows Users